Fitness trailblazer Ida Mathilde Steensgaard from Denmark pushing a sled at the Hyrox World Championships in Nice, France.

 What is HYROX and why is it so popular?

-The fitness race is becoming a global phenomenon and there's a simple explanation why it's so addictive.
-Find out here.
+The fitness race is quickly becoming a global trend, and there's a simple reason why HYROX is so addictive.

 Written by Charlie Allenby and Agata Strausa